awslabs/aws-cloudfront-extensions/docs/en/deployment.md

 You can view the status of the stack in the CloudFormation Console in the Status column.
 You should receive a CREATE_COMPLETE status in approximately 15 minutes.

 To see details for the stack resources, choose the **Outputs** tab.
 You will find CloudFront Extensions console in **WebConsoleCloudFrontURL**.
+As for monitoring API, the solution will create a nested stack whose name contains **NonRealtimeNestedStack** or **RealtimeNestedStack**, you will find the monitoring metric API in the **Outputs** tab of the nested stack.

 ## Lambda@Edge & CloudFront Functions collection